edx/jenkins-configuration/README.rst

     import hudson.model.*

 Scripts are run in lexicographical order.
 Use a numerical prefix for scripts that must be run in a particular order.
+The following order is suggested for scripts:

+    - 1<scriptName> : bootstrapping scripts, such as making helper jars available
+    - 2<scriptName> : verification scripts, used to check the system before configuration
+    - 3<scriptName> : main (Jenkins core) configuration scripts
+    - 4<scriptName> : plugin configuration scripts
+    - ...
+    - 9<scriptName> : scripts to run at the end of the configuration process (i.e. putting into quiet mode or testing a configuration

 Groovy Dependencies:
 ~~~~~~~~~~~~~~~~~~~~